j801h/j801h.github.io/_projects/fea.md

 <br>

-Using SimFlow to experiment with steady-state conditions, and ParaView for data visualization, I got the following results:
+Using SimFlow for steady-state condition experimentation and ParaView for data visualization, I obtained the following results:

 <br>